 What Proper Microphone Technique Should You Follow Every Session?

 Three things to do every session without exception.
-First, don’t move toward or away from the microphone during recording.
-Inconsistent distance creates inconsistent levels that can’t be fixed cleanly in post-production.
+First, try not to move toward or away from the microphone during recording.
+Inconsistent distance creates inconsistent levels that can be difficult to fix in post-production.
 Compression can reduce the dynamic range, but it can’t reconstruct the tonal character of a close-mic signal from a distant one.
 Second, don’t hold the microphone; mount it.
 Handling noise transfers directly into the recording.
 Third, keep your gain (input level) setting consistent with your physical position.
 If you change one, you change the other.

 What Is Gain Staging and Why Does It Matter?

-Gain staging is the process of setting your input levels so the recorded signal is strong enough to capture clearly but not so loud that it distorts.
-Distortion at the recording stage is permanent, and no post-production tool recovers a clipped audio file cleanly.
+Gain staging is the process of setting your input levels so the recorded signal is strong enough to capture clearly, but not so loud that it distorts.
+Distortion at the recording stage is permanent, and no post-production tool can truly recover a clipped audio file cleanly.

-The target: peaks at -12dBFS to -6dBFS, with average levels (measured as RMS, or root mean square) around -18dBFS to -20dBFS. dBFS stands for decibels relative to full scale.
+The target input level should peak at -12 dBFS to -6dBFS, with average levels around -18dBFS to -20dBFS. dBFS stands for decibels relative to full scale.
 0dBFS is the maximum the digital system can record before clipping.
 Keeping peaks in the -12 to -6 range leaves headroom for post-production without the signal sitting so low that background noise becomes a problem.

 In practice: open your recording software.
-Audacity is free and shows a level meter clearly.
+Audacity is a free recording and editing platform that shows a level meter clearly.
 Adobe Audition has a more detailed metering display.
 Speak at your normal conversation volume and watch where the meter peaks.
-It should move comfortably in the middle of the range, not pin to the top and go red, and not sit near the bottom where the signal will be indistinguishable from noise.
+It should move comfortably in the middle of the range.
+Watch the meter levels.
+Most metering is color-coded the way traffic signals are.
+If your level consistently peaks in the red, your input is too loud.
+If you are mostly in the green and occasionally yellow during softer speech, your input level is good to go.

 Don’t apply compression or EQ at the recording stage.
-Capture clean and flat.
-Process in post, where you can undo decisions.
-Compression applied at input can’t be removed.
+Capture all audio clean and flat.
+Process in post-production, where you can undo decisions and make nuanced changes.
+Compression or EQ applied at the input level can’t be undone after the recording.

 Check levels before every session.
 Mic position drift between sessions, a new guest headset, or a different room all change the signal.
 A 30-second level check before you hit record on the actual episode prevents an hour of remediation afterward.
 Our best recording platforms guide covers how different software environments display and manage these levels.